Interested in taking out nib Health Insurance? Compare nib policies and apply for cover.

 What excesses apply to cover?

-An excess charge is the amount that you pay towards the cost of your stay in hospital before any benefits are payable by nib.
+An excess charge is the amount that you pay for a stay in hospital.
 With nib there are two levels of excess you can choose, $250 or $500 per person.
 The number of times that you pay excess per calendar year is determined by your policy.
 The less excess you pay the more your premium will be.
 Most hospitals expect that you pay your excess before admission into the hospital.
 Something to be aware of is that nib doesn’t cover hospital excess and neither does Medicare

 How to save on your policy